drashland/drash/README.md

 Drash helps you quickly build web apps, APIs, services, and whatever else you'd want to build using [HTTP resources](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/Identifying_resources_on_the_Web) and [content negotiation](https://developer.mozilla.org/en-US/docs/Web/HTTP/Content_negotiation).
 Clients can make requests to any resource you create and can request any representation your resources allow (e.g., `application/json` format of the resource located at the `/user/1234` URI).

+Documentation is [here](https://crookse.github.io/projects/deno-drash/), but still a work in progress.

 ## Features

 **HTTP Resources**